Ansh2625/Parking-Lot-System/README.md

 ### Singleton Design Pattern <br>
 - It ensures that only one instance of the class is created in the entire application.
 Must handle Multithreading case. <br>
-- In this project, PaymentService is implemented as Singleton class to maintain a single instance of it across the system. <br>
+- In this project, PaymentService & ParkingLot is implemented as Singleton class to maintain a single instance of it across the system. <br>
 - Advantage - Shared instance, Global access. <br> <br>

 ## How to Run <br>